-5. APPENDIX - MODEL FOR PERIODIC DISCLOSURES FOR FINANCIAL PRODUCTS
+5. APPENDIX - MODEL FOR PERIODIC DISCLOSURES FOR FINANCIAL PRODUCTS investment means an economic activity that contributes to an significantly harm any objective and that the investee companies follow good governance

 The model for periodic disclosures for financial products under the Sustainable Finance Disclosure Regulation is included on the next page.